-Parents of New Trier is an organic and growing group of New Trier parents and taxpayers with concerns about New Trier’s all-school, all-day seminar, “Understanding Today’s Struggle for Racial Civil Rights,” to be held on February 28.
-What are the concerns?
+Parents of New Trier is an organic group of New Trier parents and taxpayers with concerns about New Trier’s February 28 all-school, all-day seminar, “Understanding Today’s Struggle for Racial Civil Rights”.
+The concerns?

 Biased Content and Misinformation

-There is consistently biased content and worldview of the panels and speakers, and even misinformation, in overt violation of the New Trier School Board’s own regulations (BOE Policy 6-80) on ensuring balance in such discussions. see: Analysis of Seminar Day Panels
+There is consistently biased content and worldview of the panels and speakers, and even misinformation, in overt violation of the New Trier School Board’s own regulations (BOE Policy 6-80) on ensuring balance in such discussions.
+See this Analysis of Seminar Day Panels for more detail.

 Seminar Leaders’ Social Media Feeds are Alarming — And Extreme In Their Own Words. . .
 Warning: Profanity.
 Several outside seminar leaders have not been properly vetted, considering the controversial and inappropriate nature of some of their social media accounts: i.e., certain speakers advocate for resistance against the police, suggest books like “Conspiracy to Riot in Furtherance of Terrorism,” and refer to the police as “animals.”
 Strong anti-jewish comments are found in the work of some two speakers.